-Electronic Funds Transfer (EFT)
+Electronic Funds Transfer (EFT) for All Dates of Service

-Commonwealth Care Alliance (in partnership with Payspan) has implemented an enhanced online provider registration process for electronic funds transfer and electronic remittance advice (ERA) services.
+CCA (in partnership with Payspan) has implemented an enhanced online provider registration process for electronic funds transfer and electronic remittance advice (ERA) services.

 Once a provider has registered, this no-cost secure service offers a number of options for viewing and receiving remittance details.
 ERAs can be imported directly into a practice management or patient accounting system, eliminating the need to rekey remittance data.